 Enhancing social acceptance of PHBV-composites through an evolving aesthetic

-This project is part of the Pro-PHBV project, which is focused on developing a new bio-composite, PHBV, derived from municipality wastewater and bacteria.
+This project is part of the Pro-PHBV project, which is focused on developing a new bio-composite, PHBV, derived from municipal wastewater and bacteria.
 PHBV can be a promising alternative to conventional plastics.
-However, bio-composites often struggle with social acceptance due to their poor aesthetic.
+However, bio-composites often struggle with social acceptance due to their poor aesthetics.
 They either mimic the conventional material or adopt a “green aesthetic” which only appeals to a small group of users.
-I take a material driven design approach and take inspiration from natural materials that age with grace.
-The aim is to explore if an imperfect and evolving aesthetics can improve the social acceptance of PHBV-composites, by leveraging the biodegradable nature of the material.
-The result are unique, personal, and durable buttons that foster long-term user attachment.
+I take a material-driven design approach and take inspiration from natural materials like wood and leather that age with grace.
+The experiments focused on imperfection, graceful ageing and decay.
+The aim is to explore if an imperfect and evolving aesthetics can improve social acceptance of PHBV-composites by leveraging the biodegradable nature of the material as a design opportunity.
+The result are unique, personal, and durable buttons that gradually transform over time through washing and foster long-term user attachment.

 Type of project: Project at company, preparation for Final Master Project